-You need to stop letting your thoughts run around on autopilot.
+To stop overthinking, you need to stop letting your thoughts run around on autopilot.

 You need to be running the show.
 So reign those suckers in!

 You need to be aware of when you are thinking trash thoughts.
-By trash thoughts, I mean thoughts that are harming your mental health, not helpful to you or thoughts that are distractions from what you need to actually be thinking about.
+By trash thoughts, I mean thoughts that are harming your mental health, not helpful to you, or thoughts that are distractions from what you need to actually be thinking about.